emilyfuhrman/emilyfuhrman.github.io/_posts/2021-08-01-side-view-states.md

   - ext:    03.jpg
   - ext:    02.jpg
 epigraph:
-  - text:   "...in ordinary speech there is a slippage between ‘within this region/area/territory’ and ‘within these boundaries/limits/ borders’, pointing to the ease with which we can pass between thinking in terms of regions and thinking in terms of boundaries."
+  - text:   "...in ordinary speech there is a slippage between ‘within this region/area/territory’ and ‘within these boundaries/limits/borders’, pointing to the ease with which we can pass between thinking in terms of regions and thinking in terms of boundaries."
     source: "Antony Galton, &quot;On the Ontological Status of Geographical Boundaries,&quot; 2003"
 citations:
   - Smith, Barry, "On Drawing Lines on a Map," (1995), 479.